tomomilove/tomomilove.github.io/blog.md

 permalink: /blog/
 month: August
 ---
+# 20 August
+## Cleaning day 3: The closet
+Today I cleaned out my closet.
+If you were to look inside, I bet you wouldn't notice a difference.
+However, I actually got rid of more than an entire trash bag full of stuff!
+Some highlights from the cleaning:

+- By getting rid of old clothes that I never wear, I freed up enough hangers so that I can hang up all of the clothes I do wear!
+Before I was leaving clothes on the floor of the closet because I didn't have enough hangers...

+- I found a long lost plug for my macbook charger!
+This allows me to make the charger cord length shorter, making it better for travel.
+I also found a couple of more things i had lost, such as my other pillow case.

+- I fit the excess blankets into the closet!
+Now the corner is finally free!

+It feels nice to get rid of things, but in the future, I'll have to try my best to not accumulate so much stuff in the first place.

 # 19 August
 ## Cleaning day 2: Tea box
 Time to get rid of the old tea box...